Acid2: Overview of standards tested

 Because Acid2 is not a comprehensive test, it does not guarantee total conformance to any particular standard.
 A variant of the Acid2 test that does not test for data URI support is also available from the Web Standards Project.

 Test conditions

 Failed Acid2 on Firefox 92.0.1.
 This image was zoomed in by 300% on the browser, causing errors in rendering.

 A passing or failing result is only considered valid if the browser's default settings were used.
 Actions such as changing font sizes, zoom level, and applying user stylesheets can break the display of the test.
 This is expected and is not relevant to a browser's compliance.

-The following browser settings and user actions invalidate the test:
+Browser settings and user actions invalidate the test include: